Virginia Copperleaf Acalypha virginica

 -

-Virginia Copperleaf is a summer annual weed in the spurge family but lacks the milky sap many spurges have.
-It is found in disturbed areas, meadows, fields, shores of rivers or lakes and woodlands.
-Although it is considered weedy it isn't invasive.
-The taproot is fairly easy to pull up if it turns up in your garden.
-Birds will eat the seeds and deer browse the leaves.
+Virginia Copperleaf is a summer annual weed in the spurge family, but unlike many members of the Euphorbiaceae family, its stems do not exude the milky sap of many other spurges.
+It is found in disturbed areas, meadows, fields, woodlands and shores of rivers or lakes.
+The genus name is Greek and refers to the nettle-like shape of the leaves.

 - Cultivars / Varieties: